Demonstrating Software Reliability using Possibly Correlated Tests: Insights from a Conservative Bayesian Approach: Introduction

-Statistically independent executions are applicable in some real-world scenarios; for example, for on-demand systems where demands rarely occur, and the states of the system and its operational environment are effectively reset inbetween demand occurrence.
-But there may be reasons to doubt independence in other scenarios.
-For instance, sudden changes in driving conditions could mean an \emph{autonomous vehicle} (AV), if it makes mistakes, is very likely to make more mistakes soon afterwards.
-An airplane (and its flight control systems) can be put under increasing operational stresses when they encounter aggressive weather (with turbulent ``air pockets'') mid-flight.
-And, more widely, ``failure clustering'' has been observed in various (control) systems.
-It seems inevitable in many situations that, at least, \emph{some} doubt in independent executions is warranted.\kizito{Might be nice to have examples of real-life incidents where, say, AVs make a series of consecutive errors}
+Executions that are i.i.d. make sense for some systems, such as an on-demand system where demands rarely occur, and the system's state and operational environment are reset inbetween demand occurrences.
+But there are often reasons to doubt the i.i.d. assumption.
+An \emph{autonomous vehicle} (AV) could experience sudden changes in driving conditions that make it very likely for the AV to make a series of consecutive mistakes; or an airplane (and its flight control systems) can be put under increasing operational stresses when they encounter aggressive weather mid-flight (with turbulent ``air pockets''); and ``failure clustering'' has been observed in various (control) systems.
+In many situations, at least \emph{some} doubt about independent executions is warranted.\kizito{Might be nice to have examples of real-life incidents where, say, AVs make a series of consecutive errors}

-Even when executions \emph{are} assumed independent, the assessment of an SCS typically requires that the system perform a large number of executions during operational testing \emph{without any failures}.
-Faced with such a large number of consecutive successes, an assessor might (must?) reasonably consider whether these executions \emph{are} positively correlated after all.
-And how this, if true, changes a dependability claim.
-Because, at face-value, an assumption of independent executions can seem quite strong.
-Such an assumption significantly limits an assessor's hypothesis about which probabilistic laws could characterise a software's failure process.
-Consequently, one expects that assuming independence results in dependability claims that are more optimistic than they otherwise would be.
-It's useful to ask, ``to what extent does this limitation actually undermine conservative assessments?''
-When are assessments that incorporate doubts about independent executions significantly different from the alternative assessment that assumes independence?
+Even when executions \emph{are} assumed i.i.d., SCS software will typically be required to exhibit \emph{no failures} over a large number of executions.
+An assessor might (must?) consider whether these successful executions \emph{are} positively correlated after all, and might account for this possibility in assessments.
+Because, at face-value, an assumption of i.i.d. executions can seem quite strong -- it significantly limits an assessor's hypothesis about which probabilistic laws could characterise a software's failure process.
+Consequently, one might suspect that assuming independence results in optimistic reliability claims -- it's useful to ask whether this is \emph{actually} the case.
+Are assessments significantly undermined by assuming independence?